 4. Implement training in responding to discriminatory actions in health professions education and in clinical care.

-5. Design programs to address the social determinants of health and promote community engagement and outreach.
+5. Design programs to promote community engagement and outreach.

 6. Interprofessional Education

-The Interprofessional Education (IPE) thread will trace the history of interprofessional education as a mandate for 21st century health education.
-From the National Academy of Medicine Reports to the most recent Interprofessional Education Competencies, participants will evaluate ways in which interprofessional education experiences within their own institutions can improve teamwork, communication and collaboration in order to improve the health of patients and their communities.
-Though this thread, faculty will be mentored through the development and execution of IPE experiences for their own programs.
+The Interprofessional Education (IPE) thread will trace the history of interprofessional education as a mandate for 21st century health education and clinical care.
+Using the most recent Inter-professional Education Competencies, participants will evaluate ways in which interprofessional education experiences within their own institutions can improve teamwork, communication and collaboration in order to improve the health of patients and their communities.

 1. Discuss the history of IPE and how IPE currently effects health care education.